McIndi/mast3/files/mast_home/contrib/templates/installation.md

 # Installing MAST

-The server install is powered by [miniconda](http://conda.pydata.org/miniconda.html)

-The easiest way to install MAST for IBM DataPower is to place the executable in the directory you want your MAST installation and run it.
-If run this way, it will create a subdirectory called mast and install there.
-There are other options available for installation as well.
+The easiest way to install MAST for IBM DataPower is to place the installation zip file in the directory you want your MAST installation and extract it.

-If you wish to install into a specific directory, you can simply pass a `--prefix` option to the installer and provide the directory you would like mast to be installed to it will be installed in this directory directly (ie it will not create a mast subdirectory).

-If you would like more details on the options provided by the installer please execute the installer and pass in a `--help` flag.

 # Installing mastd